pcengines/apu2-documentation/docs/apu_CPU_boost.md

 Since coreboot v4.9.0.2 PC Engines firmware for apu2/3/4/5 has the Core Performance Boost (aka CPU boost) enabled by default.
-The feature automatically detects huge loads on the processorr and temporarily raises the core frequency to 1400MHz.
+The feature automatically detects huge loads on the processor and temporarily raises the core frequency to 1400MHz.
 More details how to check whether boost works available in the [blog post](https://blog.3mdeb.com/2019/2019-02-14-enabling-cpb-on-pcengines-apu2/)

 ## Checking frequency in the operating system